Timeline of recent US-Cuba relations amid heightened tensions in Trump's second term

 May 15

-The Justice Department is preparing to seek an indictment against Castro, three people familiar with the matter told the AP.
+The Justice Department was preparing to seek an indictment against Castro, three people familiar with the matter told the AP.

-One of the people said the potential indictment is connected to Castro’s alleged role in the 1996 shootdown of four planes operated by the Miami-based exile group Brothers to the Rescue.
+One of the people said the potential indictment was connected to Castro’s alleged role in the 1996 shootdown of two planes operated by the Miami-based exile group Brothers to the Rescue.
 Castro was defense minister at the time.

 All three people spoke on the condition of anonymity because they weren’t authorized to discuss an ongoing investigation.
 The Cuban government did not respond to a request for comment on the potential indictment, which was reported earlier by CBS.

-Note: This story has been corrected to reflect that two planes, not four, were shot down in 1996.